 Pharmaceutical Inspection Cooperation Scheme (PIC/S)

 means the Swiss association of inspectorates which provides a forum for GMP training.
 The PIC/S is not subject to any international or domestic regulations.
-PIC/S member countries are specified on its website.2 means an active pharmaceutical ingredient (or combination of ingredients), dosage form and strength.
-Note: different FPPs may exist for the same Product Formulation.
+PIC/S member countries are specified on its website.

 Product Formulation